 Discussion

-These results are new findings that do not have reported literature.
-However, these findings should be investigated further based on possibility of false discovery as previously mentioned in other genetic research literature (Efron, 2005).
+These results are novel have not been previously reported.
+However, these findings should be further investigated based on possibility of false discovery, previously mentioned as a risk with this type of genetic research (Efron, 2005).
 The reasoning for this is having an alpha level set at 0.05.
 There are an estimated 25,000 genes in the human body.
 There are 1,300 genes that could potentially have a finding that is random or not truly exist with an alpha set at 0.05 (Genetics Home Reference, 2019).
 However, very few genetic studies seem to use any controls for false discovery and may be due to lack of quality and quantity of data (Dahiru, 2011).

 The primary limitation to this study is quality and quantity of data.
 Obtaining genetic data is quite difficult and expensive as the cost of TCGA as of 2015 is $375 million (SOURCE HERE).
-However, gene sequencing is becoming cheaper and more accurate (REFERENCE HERE).
+Gene sequencing is becoming cheaper and more accurate (REFERENCE HERE).
 Thus, a strong argument can be made for keeping alpha at 0.05 with confidence intervals and not controlling for false discovery.
 While objectivity is a strong goal to maintain in any study and can be difficult to achieve, finding appropriate data in genetics is just as difficult.

 Another argument for not controlling for false discovery are the underlying mechanisms showing collagen has multiple and various effects on ovarian neoplasms (Xu et al., 2019).
 Selecting a subset of specific genes with known effects on a specific neoplastic tissue seems appropriate.